ompharate/creator-academy/README.md

 ## ⚠️ Note

-**Note: This project is not been deployed yet.
-The project will be deployed when it is sufficiently complete..**

 ## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Contributions make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

 ## 📜 License

-Distributed under the MIT License.
+It is distributed under the MIT License.
 See LICENSE for more information.

 ## 📞 Contact